rcbops/rpc-ceph/README.md

 ### Currently not supported for AIO

-* Trusty deployments - due to changes in losetup trusty will not work with the current method.
+* Trusty deployments - due to changes in losetup Trusty will not work with the current method.
 * Different Ceph versions.
 * Upgrade testing.